cognitive-catalyst/cognitive-catalyst/ContributingIBMers.md

 #Contributing to Watson Catalyst
+**If you are an IBMer, feel free to contribute to any Catalyst project.
+Ignore the rest of this document for now.**

+---

 Thank you for your interest in contributing to Watson Catalyst!
 If you are not an IBMer, [see here](Contributing.md).

 ##1 Contributing to an existing Project